Tipping the Fear of the Unknown

 The lady I wrote about was carrying a perception of India and the people here.
 For that reason, she did not expect such assistance in India.

 My response was spontaneous, rather impulsive.
 Today when I look back, and analyse it dispassionately, I find two reasons for it.
 One, when she said: “I didn’t expect this to happen in India,” she inadvertently assaulted my pride as an Indian.
-And two, I haven’t been many places; I haven’t experienced much of the good behaviour of the people abroad.
+And two, I haven’t been many places; I haven’t experienced much of the good behaviour of the people IMG_3770abroad.
 To say––“It happens only in India”––is, I guess, incorrect.

 I love my India so do others love their countries.